How to properly use

 Stabilizer will help you keep track of the progress.
 A level

-of 150 PPM is considered too high.
-At 200 PPM, you are
+of 150 PPM is considered too high and is

 interfering with the effectiveness of the chlorine.
 Most